 - Only employees designated and authorized by the Marketing Manager can prepare content for or delete, edit, or otherwise modify content on Library-sponsored social media.
-These employees are responsible for ensuring that the Library-sponsored social media conforms to all applicable Library rules and guidelines.
-They are also authorized to remove immediately and without advance warning any content, including offensive content such as pornography, obscenities, profanity, and/or material that violates the Library's EEO and/or anti-harassment policies. - Library-sponsored social media accounts are owned by the Library.
+These employees are responsible for ensuring that the Library-sponsored social media conforms to all applicable Library rules and guidelines. - Library-sponsored social media accounts are owned by the Library.
 Any employees who create such accounts or are provided access to such accounts do not obtain ownership rights to such accounts or any content contained in them.
 Employees who create or are provided access to Library-sponsored social media accounts must provide the Library with access to such accounts immediately upon the Library's request and must transfer "manager" or "owner" status (as defined by the particular social media site) upon the Library's request.